Robin caught in a bow trap ('archetti') in northern Italy

 Robins make up about 90% of the birds trapped with bow traps.
 Among the remaining 10 % there are mainly song thrushes, wrens and goldcrest, more rarely brambling and chaffinches, titmice and large birds such as long-eared owls or jays get caught.
 Occasionally, dormice and hazel mice also die in the traps.

 In the subsequent years, cooperation was agreed and took effect for the first time in 1999.
 Instead of dismantling the traps, we led the officials to the trapping sites, so that they could ambush and catch and convict the poachers red-handed!
 Each autumn more than 50 poachers were quickly nabbed - the fear of the bird trappers was evident in the number of bow traps found in 2002: There were only 9,500 bow traps left.
 To date, the number of bow traps has continued to fall drastically.
-In autumn 2007 we still found 1,320 traps, in 2012 we were able to drop below the "magic" limit of 1,000 for the first time with 963 traps, in 2018 it was only 392.
-This autumn 2019 we collected 224.
+In autumn 2007 we still found 1,320 traps, in 2012 we were able to drop below the "magic" limit of 1,000 for the first time with 963 traps, in 2018 it was only 392, autumn 2023 we collected 269 and so far this year we are yet to find a single one!

 Not only the number of traps has changed, but also the "trapping season".
 Because of the constant danger of being caught, bird trappers today only use the core time of bird migration.
 The traps no longer stand set for three months in autumn, as they used to, but only from the beginning of October to mid-November!